theubie/trackgenerator/README.md

 ## Development

-The plugin uses vanilla JavaScript and minimal styling.
+The plugin uses jQuery, Bootstrap, and minimal styling.
 See [DESIGN.md](DESIGN.md) for the project design and planned enhancements.

 ### Advanced Mode